epam/edp-gerrit-operator/docs/api.md

-GerritReplicationConfigSpec defines the desired state of GerritReplicationConfig
+GerritReplicationConfigSpec defines the desired state of GerritReplicationConfig.

 <table>
     <thead>